filamentphp/filament/packages/panels/docs/02-getting-started.md

 }
 ```

-**NOTE:** Filament uses dot notation to eager-load related data.
+> Filament uses dot notation to eager-load related data.
 We used `owner.name` in our table to display a list of owner names instead of less informational ID numbers.
 You could also add columns for the owner's email address and phone number.

 ##### Making columns searchable